Azure-Samples/frontdoor-appservice-vnet-terraform/README.md

 ### Validate Frontdoor from the Azure Portal

-- [ ] Private VNET with specified name is created

 - [X] Resource group with specified name is created

 - [X] Frontdoor Global WAF is created with following config